 Proving that a slip and fall accident occurred because of an unannounced or uncorrected hazard may be difficult without the help of a Columbia slip and fall lawyer.
 An attorney could help you collect evidence and documentation that could prove crucial in holding the negligent landowner responsible for your injuries.

-Statute of Limitations in a Columbia Slip and Fall Case
+What are the Statute of Limitations for a Slip and Fall Case?

 Under Missouri Revised Statutes § 516.120(4), the statute of limitations for personal injury claims begins to run or when a slip and fall injury occurs.
 A Columbia slip and fall lawsuit for bodily injuries, in most cases, must be filed within five years of the incident.

 If a plaintiff fails to file within five years, they lose the right to enforce their rights.
 While five years may seem like a long time, plaintiffs are advised to act as soon as possible after an accident occurs.
 The insurance claim and litigation processes can move slowly, not to mention that recency makes a case more compelling.